 - New transportation mode

-Path towards a Data Driven company
+A path towards a Data Driven company

-Internet had been invented in 1989 by Tim Berners-Lee (English) with the original name of World Wide Web, the first web browser came to life in 1991 and we are living a time where we are surrounded of sensors where data can be collected at high scale for anyone leveraging technology, this period is also called the Digital Age.
+The Internet had been invented in 1989 by Tim Berners-Lee (English) with the original name of World Wide Web, the first web browser came to life in 1991 and we are living a time where we are surrounded of sensors where data can be collected at high scale for anyone leveraging technology, this period is also called the Digital Age.